kljohann/llvm/docs/tutorial/LangImpl08.rst

     Target: x86_64-unknown-linux-gnu

-Running this command may show something different on your machine as you might be using a different architecture or operating system to me.
+Running this command may show something different on your machine as you might be using a different architecture or operating system than me.

 Fortunately, we don't need to hard-code a target triple to target the current machine.
 LLVM provides ``sys::getDefaultTargetTriple``, which